Connectime4ever/Pewlett-Hackard-Analysis/README.md

 ## Results

-+ There are 7 titles the client needs to focus for future replacements.
++ There are 7 titles the client needs to focus on for future replacements.

-+ The human resources situation of the client requires inmediate attention as the more than 70% of the retiring employees are those most skilled and high tech employees (25916 **Senior** Engineer and 24926 **Senior** staff )
++ The human resources situation of the client requires inmediate attention as more than 70% of the retiring employees are those most skilled and high tech employees (25916 **Senior** Engineer and 24926 **Senior** staff )

-+ The Engineer position will be the most impacted position with the massive retirement with 25916 Senior Engineers and 9285 Engineers.
++ The Engineer title will be the most impacted position with the massive retirement (25916 Senior Engineers and 9285 Engineers).

-+ Another highly demanded title to be filled is the Staff with 24926 Senior Staff and 7636 Staff masively retiring.
++ Another highly demanded title to be filled is the Staff with 24926 Senior Staff and 7636 Staff, masively retiring.

 + Apparently Manager titles should not not represent any challenge for the client as only 2 are retiring.
 It could be an opportuntiy to promote tallent inside the organization.